CS307-CLUSTER/Cluster/README.md

 **/getAll**<br>
 Params: None<br>
 Type: GET<br>
-Return Type: List<User><br>
+Return Type: List<L><br>

-Gets a list of all the users the current user needs to rate
+Gets a list of all the user ids the current user needs to rate

 ### Restaurant (/restaurant)